Todayβs blog article will look at distinct animals with the shortest lifespan.

 Compared to gnats and other types of flies, they can be distinguished from others more easily due to their red eyes.

 The smell of rotting fruit is a major draw for these little flies.
-It should come as no surprise that they appear in the kitchens of peopleβs houses around the time that people bring their fruits and vegetables in from the backyard gardens.
+It should come as no surprise that they appear in the kitchens of people’s houses when people bring their fruits and vegetables in from the backyard gardens.
 Only 14 days are required for a fruit fly to complete its life cycle.

-Over the course of her whole life, a female fruit fly may deposit anywhere from 500 to 2,000 eggs.
-Thatβs only 14 days in total!
+A female fruit fly may deposit 500 to 2,000 eggs throughout her life.
+That’s only 14 days in total!
 The eggs can take as little as 12 hours to develop into larvae.

-Various kinds of animals, such as frogs, spiders, toads, and fish, use fruit flies as a food source.
+Various animals, such as frogs, spiders, toads, and fish, use fruit flies as a food source.
 Fruit flies also serve as a breeding ground for fruit flies.

-Although they might be a nuisance when buzzing around a bowl of fruit, they serve an important environmental purpose.
+Although they might be a nuisance when buzzing around a fruit bowl, they serve an important environmental purpose.

 9. Mayfly